 The lion on the coat of arms of the city of Vimperk in Czechia dates its origins to 1537.
 Through the coming centuries it has witnessed many interventions and alterations that deviate it from the strongest tradition and the rules of heraldry.
 I was asked to rework the lion and the coat of arms to give it a permanent strong representative presence.

-There is something fascintating about these century-long traditions and long lasting graphic symbolism that heraldry stands for.
-In line with my methodology I have started this by bringing in a great expert in the field from the Czech Genealogic and Heraldic Society in Prague, Mr. Stanislav Kasík.
+I have a special appreciation for heraldry, for continuity and graphic symbolism that bridges centuries.
+In line with my obsessive methodology standards I have started this by bringing in a wonderful expert in the field from the Czech Genealogic and Heraldic Society in Prague, Mr. Stanislav Kasík.
 His research and analysis of the coat of arms has brought to light many interesting aspects.
-For example During the Second World War the Germans have made attempts to change the leaping lion into a running dog.
-We have removed the dog influence could begin to see what needs to happen to make this a proper lion again.
+During the Second World War the productive offices of the Germans have made attempts to change the leaping lion to a running dog.
+Thankfully they did not get very far with it.
+Eventually we managed to put together the correct heraldic description, gather sources and I could begin to see what needs to happen to make this a proper lion again.

-City of Vimperk
+The city of Vimperk

-heraldic & genealogic research, consulting
+Heraldic & genealogic research, consulting